djperrefort/fig-tree/docs/developer_notes/running_tests.md

 fig-tree-manage test
 ```

+!!! note

+    All testing commands in this document support the `--parallel auto` option to run tests in parallel.
+    The `auto` feature will automatically run one test process for each available processor core.

 ## Unit Tests

 Unit tests are used to verify behavior for discrete units of code (functions, methods, classes, etc.).